 AI video interviews are still a bit of a shaky ground.
 Can the technology reliably analyze every face and form of expression?
 (Image source)

-However, so far, companies who use the AI technology seem to be very pleased with it.
+However, so far, companies who use the AI video interviewing technology seem to be very pleased with it.
 Some of them even claim it has increased their ethnic and socioeconomic diversity.

 On a final note

 Well, there you have it, 9 intriguing uses of AI in recruitment we believe you’ll see (a lot more of) in 2019.
 Just like last year, applications of artificial intelligence will become even more widespread in the recruitment technology landscape.

 So, if you haven’t done so yet, this brand new year might be a good time to start looking into the various different AI options that could help you optimize (parts of) your recruitment process.

 Because whether we like it or not – and despite some unfortunate cases where AI had an undesired effect – the AI train continues to run at full speed and it doesn’t wait for anyone.

 Before you decide to invest in any kind of (AI-driven) recruitment technology, here are 10 considerations to take into account.